IanMadd/academic/content/portfolio/Data_Tables.md

 ##     cyl  mpg  disp  hp drat    wt  qsec vs am gear carb
 ```

-Using .SD with print will return all of the data above but group the data by the number of cylinders.
+Using `.SD` with `print` will return all of the data above, but group the data by the number of cylinders.
 This works even if there is no keyed column.
-Notice that the cylinders column is missing.
+Also, notice that it doesn't print the cylinders column.

 ```
 > MTCarsDT[,print(.SD), by = cyl]